NativeScript/capacitor-docs/introduction.md

 Yeah yeah, I already know, [take me to the Installation Guide!](installation.md)

+NOTE: This for Capacitor 3 which is in beta as well.

 ## What is NativeScript?

 NativeScript enables direct native platform API usage from JavaScript.